Need Help?

 Need professional advice for your consent to let with Yorkshire Building Society?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-My partner and I are moving to Dubaiin Month, initially temporarily but conceivably longer term.
-I'm in the process of writing to Yorkshire Building Society for consent to let out our property (we have already found tenants).
-I have been with Yorkshire Building Society for three years and I have never had any arrears.
-Yorkshire Building Society inform me, that even if they consent to the letting, that this will be a temporary arrangement for a single year.
+My husband and I are moving to Dubaiin Month, possibly for a little as 9 months but it could be longer term.
+I'm in the process of writing to Yorkshire Building Society for consent to let out my property (we have already found tenants).
+The mortgage has been in place with Yorkshire Building Society for 9 years and I have never had any arrears.
+Yorkshire Building Society inform me, that even if they do agree, that this will be limited for a period of twelve months.
 And then what?

 There are numerous potential tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

-If your property is leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in breach of the lease.
-This could trigger the freeholder commencing forfeiture proceedings.
+If your property is leasehold, the lease may prohibit you from letting or require that you to have a license to do so from the freeholder.
+If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder commencing forfeiture proceedings.